dominikjung42/BusinessAnalytics/README.md

 ---- | -------------
 0 | Introduction and Syllabus
 1 | Business Analytics and Decision Support
-1.5 | Gentle Introduction into Programming with R
+2 | Gentle Introduction into Programming with R
-2 | Business Understanding
+3 | Business Understanding
-3 | Business Data Understanding
+4 | Business Data Understanding
-4 | Business Data Preparation
+5 | Business Data Preparation
-5 | Business Data Analytics
+6 | Business Data Analytics
-6 | Business Data Analytics Evaluation
+7 | Business Data Analytics Evaluation
-7 | Deployment of Data Products
+8 | Deployment of Data Products
-8 | Foundations of Decision-Making and Decision Support
+9 | Foundations of Decision-Making and Decision Support

 For each unit, you can find the accompanying material in the 'exercise', 'tutorial', and 'lecture' folder of this repository.
 The best practice is that you clone this git repository and use it with the R-Code directly in R-Studio (for more information see the <a href="https://support.rstudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN" target="_blank"> R-Studio Tutorial</a>)!